open-socialism/open-socialism-site/why-create-a-new-system.md

 ## Democratic Capitalism (DC) Isn't That Bad Right?

 Yes DC is pretty good.
 In fact it is better than any system we have had before.
-DC largely offers equal legal rights regardless of one's race, gender or sexual preference and abolishes outright servitude.
+DC offers equal legal rights regardless of one's race, gender or sexual preference and abolishes outright servitude.
 Technology under DC has undergone explosive advancement and in terms of most metrics eg. life expectancy it is far beyond the systems that came before it.

 If so, shouldn't we just stick with DC?